 - Pricing readiness: How easy it is to understand their pricing and estimate the monthly cost

-Note: we use a weighted average score: giving 4 points to Features, 2 points to Customer Service and 1 point to the other criteria.
+Note: we used a weighted average score: giving 4 points to Features, 2 points to Customer Service and 1 point to the other criteria.

-Intercom appears to be the best overall solution for our needs, but their pricing structure really is a pain and their customer support tends to have the “copy-paste” syndrome which is typical with larger organisations.
-They copy-and-paste templates rather than carefully reading your request.
-Because of this, their answers are not always relevant.
+Intercom appears to be the best overall solution for us.
+Still, their pricing structure really is a nightmare and their customer support is a “copy-and-paste” brick wall of misery.

-wants to be seen as the best Intercom alternative, but they fall behind on some must-have features and have a sales ethos, similar to Hubspot.
-They want you to pay $1000 per month and their plans are organised to achieve this goal.
-They also have serious loading speed issues (the slowest app in our test).
+aims to be seen as the best Intercom alternative, but they fall behind on some must-have features.
+They also have a sales-first ethos, similar to Hubspot.
+They expect you to pay $1000 per month, and their plans have been organised to achieve this goal.
+Not just this, they also have serious loading speed issues (Drift was the slowest app in our test).

-is a good alternative to Intercom if coupled with Drip.com, but we didn’t like the fact they you can’t customise the in-app messages or tag conversations.
+is a good alternative to Intercom… if coupled with Drip.com.
+Even so, we didn’t like the fact that you can’t customise the in-app messages or tag conversations.
 On the plus side, GoSquared has the best customer support of ALL Intercom alternatives.
-The support team knows the product perfectly and is very responsive.

-To compare and evaluate Intercom alternatives, we have identified 16 key features, either from Intercom itself or Intercom alternatives.
+To compare and evaluate Intercom alternatives, we identified 16 key features, either from Intercom itself or the alternatives.

 We then segmented these features into 2 groups: Must-have and Nice-to-have